 Heating and Cooling: All residence halls are air-conditioned.
 Energy efficient sensors that respond appropriately to outside temperature control centralized heating.
 Buildings with centralized cooling systems are controlled in the same fashion.
+Residents should avoid running window AC units in the winter when the heat is on.
+Students are encouraged to contact Facilities if their room is too hot or too cold.

-Housing and Dining Services Agreement: To operate the residence hall and dining services at the lowest possible rate for the students, the University of Mary Washington must provide these services on an Agreement basis for the full academic year (or for the spring semester only for students entering for that term).
+Housing and Dining Services Agreement: To operate the residence hall and dining services at the lowest possible rate for the students, the University of Mary Washington must provide these services on an agreement basis for the full academic year (or for the spring semester only for students entering for that term).

-The University of Mary Washington uses an electronic application process that allows students to execute their housing agreement online.
-Forty-eight hours after the official Housing and Dining Services Agreement is submitted electronically to the University of Mary Washington, it becomes a binding Agreement between the student and the University.
+The University of Mary Washington uses an electronic application process that allows students to execute their housing agreement online. \Forty-eight hours after the official Housing and Dining Services Agreement is submitted electronically to the University of Mary Washington, it becomes a binding Agreement between the student and the University.
 Students who submit the Agreement will not be permitted to cancel the Agreement unless they meet the termination terms of the Agreement.